-Keep in mind that all network connections share the same pool of sockets, thus ensure you close unneeded network files as soon as possible.
+All network connections share the same pool of sockets, thus ensure you close unneeded network files as soon as possible.

 Command Application OPEN Opens network socket, and connects to remote server (TCP, HTTP, HTTR), sets to listen for incoming connections (TCS), or sets to receive or send datagrams (UDP and IPRAW).
 When device is being open, destination IP address, source port and IP protocol ID (for IP RAW) are automatically populated from the default URI structure modified by provided string variable in the device file name field.
 Open the network resource in binary mode, if you will try random access on it, BASIC will return "Sequential I/O only" error.
-If there will be any problem (e.g. hardware error, remote resource not found) execution will interrupt with Device I/O error and you can use CALLNETCODE statement to get cause of the error
+If there will be any problem (e.g. hardware error, remote resource not found) execution will interrupt with Device I/O error and you can use NETCODE statement to get cause of the error

-Command Application PRINT#, Use these commands like you do on any other file, but be cautious: (a) at PRINT the end of each print without ";" BASIC prints CRLF.
-If you perform binary #USING output, CRLF will corrupt your packet; (b) if you print numeric values, they may print with heading or trailing spaces.
-LINEINPUT# Use this input command with caution: it expects line to terminate with INPUT# CRLF, however many internet resources use only LF as next line character, and LINEINPUT routine malfunctions - returning "String too long" error, or being stuck at the end of the file waiting for CRLF.
-INPUT\$ The same use as usual, but before requesting specific number of characters, ensure this number is present in the RX buffer using LOC function, otherwise system may get stuck waiting for incoming character CLOSE Closes the network file, and removes its assignment with the socket MAXFILES= Important to know that invoking this BASIC feature is not only reallocates memory for I/O buffers, but it forcefully closes all open files before it.
+Command Application PRINT#, PRINT #USING Use these commands like you do on any other file, but be cautious: (a) at the end of each print without ";" BASIC prints CRLF.
+If you perform binary output, CRLF will corrupt your packet; (b) if you print numeric values, they may print with heading or trailing spaces.
+LINEINPUT# INPUT# Use these input commands with caution: they expect line to terminate with CRLF, however many internet resources use only LF as next line character, and command will terminate with "String too long" error, or being stuck at the end of the file waiting for CRLF.
+INPUT\$ The same use as usual, but before requesting specific number of characters, ensure this number of characters is present in the RX buffer using LOC function, otherwise system may get stuck waiting for incoming character CLOSE Closes the network file, closes socket and removes file assignment with the socket MAXFILES= Important to know that invoking this BASIC feature is not only reallocates memory for I/O buffers, but it forcefully closes all files open before running it.
 Thus doing this command may interrupt your communication process.
 Please use it before you start communication ensuring you have needed file handles allocated for your software LOC(f) Function returns number of bytes waiting in the receive buffer LOF(f) Function returns number of bytes free in TX buffer EOF(f) In TCP modes, returns 0 (not EOF) if there's data in receive buffers (see LOC function), or there's no data but TCP connection is not closed.
-In UDP mode returns 0 (not EOF) if there's data received for the socket plication ese operators will properly work only with HTTP: device, which parses ader and feeds contents of the remote data to the BASIC.
-Remote SIC file should be in ASCII format.
-Example: ="http://www.gr8bit.ru/software/basic/kove.asc" AD"HTTPA:A\$" er execution of the LOAD (successful or unsuccessful) variable A\$ is ared
+In UDP mode returns 0 (not EOF) if there's data received for the socket